octocraft/sbpl/README.md

 Note: If the archive contains a root folder `${name}-${version}` the content of this folder is used.

+### Sub-Packages

+If a dependency is downloaded, its source folder is checked for `sbpl-pkg.sh`.
+If present it is executed and sub-dependcies are downloaded.
+You can disable this behavior by `export SBPL_NOSUBPKGS=true`.

 ## Commands

 `help` - Prints usage information and a list of commands which may be used